 Some of these reasons include buying a home closer to their family, workplace, MRT/LRT stations, green lungs or other amenities.
 Another rationale is to upgrade to a more spacious flat, especially for large and multi-generational families.

 But, buying another HDB flat is not without rules.
-To help you out, we compiled several important things you need to take note of before committing to buy a second HDB flat in Singapore.
-These include the pros and cons of buying first or purchasing later, the Enhanced Contra Facility (ECF), the HDB Resale Levy, HDB’s Conversion Scheme and considering a fresh MOP.
+To help you out, we compiled several important things you need to take note of before committing to buy your second HDB flat in Singapore.

 - Committing to another five-year MOP